Why Hasn't San Antonio Closed Its Latino College Gap?

 This is the first in a series of stories based on a TPR survey on college access.
 Each story explores characteristics of the college experience for San Antonio’s Black and Latino students.
 The survey was made possible through a fellowship with the Education Writers Association and was administered by the Public Policy Research Institute at Texas A&M University-College Station.

-Editor’s note: TPR consulted STATS Sense About Science, USA director Rebecca Goldin to determine the best way to measure the statistical significance of survey findings.
+Editor’s note: TPR consulted STATS Sense About Science, USA Director Rebecca Goldin to determine the best way to measure the statistical significance of survey findings.
 Due to the multiple questions included in the survey, no conclusions about the general student population were made in TPR’s reporting unless the p value was less than .0005.
+The survey instrument, anonymous survey response data and other statistical information is available for independent analysis here.

 TPR was founded by and is supported by our community.
 If you value our commitment to the highest standards of responsible journalism and are able to do so, please consider making your gift of support today.